hannahclauson/health-agreements/attack-plan.md

       - guidelines
 x    - doc (tos/etc)
     - compare companies?
+- Bugs
+  - fix articles show
+  - decide if ill expose it / kill it
 - Update copy (## est 1.0 day)
   - badges on index view should look better (probably just icon)
   - Use these (http://getbootstrap.com/components/#thumbnails) to make callouts on home page